 Due to NIB's legal status, national banking legislation does not apply to NIB, nor it is subject to direct supervision of any supervisory authority.
 Similarly to other IFIs, NIB does not require a banking licence for its operations.
-NIB monitors international regulations and standards and adopts those that it identifies to be relevant and represent best practice.
+NIB operates according to sound banking principles, monitors banking regulations, supervisory standards and industry practices, and takes them into account to the extent relevant for its business model and complexity.
 This principle also applies to the Bank's risk appetite framework.